ooteniya1/resource-estimation/README.md

       * [Normal load CLI command](#normal-load-cli-command)
       * [Peak load CLI command](#peak-load-cli-command)

-# Cloud-Native Application Resource Estimation - Part 1
+# Cloud-Native Application Resource Estimation - Part 1: Concepts
 As a developer or an Architect, one of the very first decisions you need to make when deploying an application to the cloud (whether public, private or on-prem) is to determine how much resources the application needs.
 Teams get their applications to production before they realize the resources are either under or over estimated, which often leads to fire fighting in production environment.
 Most the operational challenges faced in production are as a result of the fact that this process is often overlooked.

 The benefits of properly estimating the resources an application needs before getting to production among others are: